Counterfeit (poker): Texas hold 'em

 Counterfeiting in Texas hold 'em is similar to counterfeiting in Omaha, in that hands do not change value.
 Often Texas hold 'em counterfeiting is less likely to cause a player to lose an entire pot.
 On a flop of Q-J-T, a player holding A-K will have flopped an ace-high Broadway straight.
 If the turn card comes a king, the player with A-K will still have the same straight, but now so will a player with A-7, resulting in a tie.
-The A-K player's hand didn't get worse in rank, but it becomes less likely to win the entire pot.
+The A-K player's hand did not get worse in rank, but it becomes less likely to win the entire pot.

-Counterfeiting in Texas hold 'em more often leads to ties, like in the example above, but can also result in losses.
-For example, if the flop is J-T-9, K-Q is the best possible hand.
-But if the turn card is a queen, a player who held K-Q will now be counterfeited and able to lose to a player with A-K.
+Counterfeiting in Texas hold 'em more often leads to ties, as in the example above, but can also result in losses.
+For example, if the flop is J-T-9, K-Q is the best possible hand, but if the turn card is a queen, a player who held K-Q will now be counterfeited and able to lose to a player with A-K.